spontit/spontit-api-python-wrapper/README.md

     <img src="https://github.com/spontit/spontit-api-python-wrapper/raw/master/images/topic_push.png" />
 </p>

 Above we see a push notification to a channel (separate from the main channel).
 Josh owns this channel, but as you can see, it looks like its own account.
 "Dem 2020 Polls" is the channel name, the non-bold text is the message, and the image is the image set for the channel (see step 10 above).
+You can also change the push title with the pushTitle attribute.

 #### Note on Our Development Priorities